Vessel Delivery & Handover Services

 • Reporting unresolved items to buyer

-• Coordinating post-delivery service providers
+• Following post-delivery service providers

 Related service: Owner’s Representative Services in Vietnam.